Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

-I already talked about it in my article about my visit of Singapore.
-This city-state, located in Southeast Asia, is very different from the neighboring countries.
+I already talked about it in my article about my visit to Singapore.
+This city-state, located in Southeast Asia, is very different from its neighboring countries.
 Either the culture, the standard of living, or even the odd rules you have to follow there.
 Therefore I was quite disoriented, sometimes surprised and constantly with my eyes wide open while visiting the country.
+Here’s a 4-day Singapore itinerary if you wanna go there.
 But there’s one thing I wasn’t expecting at all : racism in Singapore.

 I’m getting used to hear people telling me that I’m living in my own little bubble where I think everybody’s nice, and sometimes that I have to come back down to earth (this remark mostly comes from black people).
 People also told me the fear of racism when traveling is warranted, unlike the article where I was explaining that as a black person, you can go wherever you want to if you use your common sense and if you take the necessary precautions.
 But honestly here… I have to admit it, racism in Singapore does exist and is present.

-I thought it was useless to clarify this but I have to anyway, given the topic we’re talking about… I’m not tarring the 6 millions inhabitants of Singapore with the same brush, and those who follow/know me already know I’m not the kind of guy to see racism everywhere (by the way my article about fear of racism when traveling caused me several remarks, people were telling me it’s all well and good to travel off the beaten path, but we don’t always live in a world of Care Bears, especially for black people!).
+I thought it was useless to clarify this but I have to anyway, given the topic we’re talking about… I’m not tarring the 6 millions inhabitants of Singapore with the same brush, and those who follow/know me already know I’m not the kind of guy to see racism everywhere (by the way my article about fear of racism when traveling caused me several remarks, people were telling me it’s all well and good to travel off the beaten path, but we don’t always live in a world of Care Bears, and traveling while black is not that easy!).
 Anyway… what happened?
 Why am I talking about racism in Singapore?

 I’m used to be inspected at the customs, and to have customs officers in front of me spending more time lingering over my passport (it happened in Ukraine, in Sri Lanka, in Bangladesh, damn even in Vietnam…).
 But here… They treated me like a nonentity.
 They asked me to show them my onward ticket but I didn’t have one.
 I knew I wasn’t going to spend more than a few days in Singapore, but I never know exactly how long I’m going to stay in a country.
 I like it?
 I stay.
 I don’t like it?
 I’m outta here!
 This is when they started to panic, and they bombarded me with questions!